aws-amplify/amplify-flutter/packages/kinesis/amplify_record_cache_dart/README.md

 # amplify_record_cache_dart

-Shared record caching infrastructure for Amplify streaming clients (Kinesis Data Streams, Firehose).

-This package is internal to the Amplify Flutter monorepo and is not published to pub.dev.
+Dart-only implementation of the shared infrastructure of the Kinesis and Firehose plugins.
+For internal use in the amplify_firehose and amplify_kinesis Flutter libraries.